Inflectra/spira-documentation/docs/Spira-User-Manual/Risks-Management.md

 -   The list of risks matching the current filter
 -   The list of all risks, irrespective of the current filter
 -   The list of risks assigned to the current user
+-   The list of risks detected by the current user

 The bottom part of the right pane can be switched between four views:
 "Overview", "Tasks", "Attachments", "History", each of which will be described in more detail below.